-Caregivers can run errands, shop for goods, transport people to appointments or outings for pleasure.- Dropping off packages to be mailed (Under 30lbs each)
+Caregivers can run errands, shop for goods, transport people to appointments or outings for pleasure.

 - Shopping for groceries, clothing and picking up other items